AmreetKumarkhuntia/AmreetKumarkhuntia/README.md

 <h2 align="left"><u>About Me :- </u></h2>
 <p>
-Well i love to do many things most of them not related to coding and all(suprisingly!!!😅) but planning to do coding as well.
-Apart from from coding the things i do is streaming games on youtube and doing music production work.Well now you might be thinking why i am talking about these things here ?
-But in my perspective this is damn 	important.
+Well, I love to do many things most of them not related to coding and all(surprisingly!!!😅) but planning to do coding as well.
+Apart from coding the things I do is streaming games on youtube and doing music production work.
+Well, now you might be thinking why i am talking about these things here?
+But in my perspective, this is damn important.
 	<img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;
 <br>
-	- 10th Passout from DAV PUBLIC SCHOOL,CDA <br>
+	- 10th Passout from DAV PUBLIC SCHOOL, CDA <br>
-	- 12th Passout from Ravenshaw Junior college <br>
+	- 12th Passout from Ravenshaw Junior College <br>
-	- Currently studying in 1st year B.Tech at NIT Rourkela
+	- Currently studying in 4th year B.Tech at NIT Rourkela
 <br>
 <h2>Things I have to learn :- </h2>
 	✔ 3D design using blender<br>